-As of today, 17 chimpanzees were released in the High Niger National Park, one of West African hotspot for chimpanzee conservation.
-Some females have integrated wild chimpanzees’ group.
-Four babies were wild born and are still living with their released moms and released males in a stable group living in a well established territory.
+As of today, 17 chimpanzees have been released into the National Park of Upper Niger, a West African hotspot for chimpanzee conservation.
+Several released females have now joined other wild chimpanzees groups.
+Four babies have been born in the wild and are still living with their released moms and families in a stable group that lives in a well established territory.

-A new group of chimpanzees is being rehabilitated and should be released as soon as a suitable release site is found.
-We are currently looking for a new release site that meets the needs of chimpanzees and at enough distance from human settlement and crops.
-The identification of this site is in progress.
+A new group of chimpanzees is currently being rehabilitated and expected to be released as soon as a suitable release site is found.
+We are currently evaluating several potential new release sites, searching for one that meets all the needs of chimpanzees and is far enough from human settlements.

 Releasing chimpanzees is a long and difficult process.
 The Center is the second African sanctuary to have released chimpanzees and the first in West Africa .
 The organization Help Congo Brazzaville was the first to release chimpanzees in 1996.